ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: : Mining Queries and Rubrics from Academic Surveys

-\paragraph{Article filters.} Survey keywords can have multiple meanings (e.g., \keyword{survey} can be an analysis of focus groups or field observations) and thus do not guarantee the extracted articles are literature reviews.
-We prompt \pipelinemodel to classify and retain articles whose title corresponded to the description of literature reviews, i.e., works aimed at synthesizing and reviewing existing literature.
+\paragraph{Article filters.} To optimize precision in our search, we apply filters to remove erroneous articles (e.g., \keyword{survey} can be used in the context of field observations, not literature reviews).
+We prompt \pipelinemodel to classify articles as literature reviews (F1$=$.80, Prec$=$.87), removing those judged not to be a literature review, i.e., work aimed at synthesizing and reviewing existing literature.